 9. Sit with One Hand on Each Thigh, Palm Facing Up

 When I started, I cupped one hand in the other loosely.
 Very lightly.
 I thought that was fine.
 Today I have a different opinion.
-I think better to just let each hand rest on the thigh below it with palm up.
+I think better to just let each hand rest on the thigh below it with the palm up.
 Fingers slightly bent as the natural tension bends them.
 Don’t touch your hands together because the feeling of them touching is distracting just a bit.
-Same idea as having long sleeve shirts touch your skin, you can feel it sometimes and it’s enough to start the mind thinking about it.
+The same idea as having long sleeve shirts touch your skin, you can feel it sometimes and it’s enough to start the mind thinking about it.